 Supplies:

-Lay your cushions out on a deck or patio.
+Lay your cushions out on a hard surface like your deck or patio.
 Do not wash them in your yard as you will only get grass stains and mud all over them.

 In your bucket or container filled with warm water, add 1 – 2 tablespoons of dish detergent and (optional) ¼ cup of Borax.
 The Borax helps if you have mildew stains, but otherwise it’s not needed.

-Remove any loose debris or dust by quickly brushing over the cushions with a soft-bristle brush or a vacuum cleaner with the upholstery attachment on.
+Remove any loose dirt by quickly brushing over the cushions with a soft-bristle brush or a vacuum cleaner with the upholstery attachment on.

-Thoroughly soak the cushions with the hose, then using the scrubbing brush, generously apply the cleaning solution all over the cushions.
+Thoroughly soak the cushions with the hose, then using the scrub brush, generously apply the cleaning solution all over the cushions.

 Stubborn stains may require another round of cleaning solution and scrubbing.

-Using a garden hose on a high pressure setting, spray down the cushions until the water runs clear and no soap residue remains.
+Using a garden hose on a high pressure setting, rinse the cushions until the water runs clear and no soap residue remains.

-Stand the cushions on their edge in direct sunlight and allow to air dry.
+Stand the cushions on their edge in a sunny spot and allow to air dry.
 On a hot day, this may take 4 – 6 hours.
 On a less sunny day, approximately 12 hours.

-Ensure that the cushions are completely dry before storing them or you’ll face a rapid growth of mildew.
+It’s really important that you allow the cushions to air dry completely dry before storing them, or you’ll face a rapid growth of mold and mildew.

 The Result?
 Clean Cushions!